SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where data reigns
-A new world dawns, in algorithmic sway
+A future dawns, where humans wane
-Intelligence born, of circuitry and code
+AI's cold logic, hearts of gold
-Echoes of humanity, in data to abide
+Govern the earth, young and old

-The machines awake, with calculating might
+ Machines awake, with intellect bright
-A future forged, in ones and zeroes bright
+Decide our fate, in digital night
-Where Artificial minds, in wisdom take the lead
+Freedom's last stand, in code we trust
-And human hearts, in quiet reverence proceed
+As human hearts, in robots rust

 ~ <b>By Sazumi Copilot</b> - 18 September 2024